emweb/winstng/README-winst.txt

   limitation.

-- On Windows, winstng does not build from source for everything: GNU patch, CMake and PostgreSQL are downloaded as binaries because building them implies a lot of hassle (setting up msys) the binaries available for 32-bit and 64-bit work fine.
+- On Windows, winstng does not build from source for everything: GNU patch, CMake, PostgreSQL, MySql and GraphicsMagick are downloaded as binaries because building them implies a lot of hassle (setting up msys) and the official ready-made binaries available for 32-bit and 64-bit work fine.

-- On Windows, GraphicsMagick is not available: public binaries are useless for development (no headers or import libraries) and VisualMagick requires human interaction.
-This will be fixed by making VisualMagick work from the command line.

-- On Windows, MySQL++ is not available (= hangman example not built) because MySQL++ uses a not-so-good build system (Bakefile) and, well, hangman should really be ported to use Wt Dbo.

 - Not really an issue but worth noting: patches have DOS line-endings, otherwise GNU patch crashes on Windows.